g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 1. I got to use the unship gif that I got in love with when [Stack Overflow Teams unshipped](https://meta.stackoverflow.com/q/330427/920295) (not to be confused with [Stack Overflow for Teams](https://stackoverflow.com/teams), which is alive and amazing)
 2. The encouragement that I received is amazing.
 People I admire a lot.
 People I don't know.
 Thank you all, it really made a difference on a moment that I needed it.
 3. I got to be in the front page of HN!
-A LOT! where I received [lots of support](https://news.ycombinator.com/item?id=17869249)
+A LOT!
+[Check the front page stories from that day :)](https://news.ycombinator.com/front?day=2018-08-29).
+I got 43k unique visitors in 24 hours that downloaded 74GB and it all worked alright.
+Thanks Cloudflare, you rock.
 4. The project already has forks.
 There's no stopping it.
 5. I'm going to continue improving the extension until I don't need to use Slack anymore.
 I have more ideas... like threaded conversations, where you hover on the reply and it highlights the other messages in the same convo.
 I would have loved to ship it.
 6. I'm pretty sure that by now, somebody at Slack (in addition to their Legal Team) is aware of the situation.
 I'm hopeful we can work something out once I take the extension down.